 (b) Every employer shall permit workers covered by this award to have morning and afternoon tea on the premises also supper in the case of those workers employed on the late shift.
+Workers employed prior to 7.30 a.m. shall be supplied with early morning tea on commencement.

-(c) Cloak-room accommodation shall be provided for non-resident staff.
+(c) Cloakroom accommodation shall be provided for non-resident staff.